Entanglement from superradiance and rotating quantum fluids of light: Quantum description of superradiance

-Using Eqn.~\eqref{eq:afromW}, which establishes the relationship between creation and annihilation operators and wave packets, it is possible to derive the matrix $\bs{S}$ entirely from the elements of the matrix $\bs{B}$ defined above.
+Using Eq.~\eqref{eq:afromW}, which establishes the relationship between creation and annihilation operators and wave packets, it is possible to derive the matrix $\bs{S}$ entirely from the elements of the matrix $\bs{B}$ defined above.
 However, caution is required when connecting these two matrices.
-This is due to the fact that a wave packet $W_i$ defines either a creation or an annihilation operator depending on the sign of $Q_{\rm KG}(W_i)$, as indicated right below Eqn.~\eqref{eq:afromW}.
+This is due to the fact that a wave packet $W_i$ defines either a creation or an annihilation operator depending on the sign of $Q_{\rm KG}(W_i)$, as indicated right below Eq.~\eqref{eq:afromW}.
 Thus, we must distinguish between non-superradiant (NSR) scattering, for which the sign of $Q_{\rm KG}$ is the same for all wave packets involved, and superradiant (SR) scattering, where that is not the case.
-Taking this into consideration, the matrix $\bs{S}$ takes the form, respectively
+Taking this into consideration, the matrix $\bs{S}$ takes the form\footnote{{Without loss of generality, we have assumed that $Q(W^{\rm in}_{\rm r})=Q(W^{\rm out}_{l})=-1$ in the superradiant case.
+Other choices will swap the components of $\bs{S}_{\rm SR}$, but will not alter our conclusions (see Appendix \ref{app:proof} for further details).}}, respectively

 where the coefficients $T,R,t$ and $r$ are the elements of $\bs{B}$ as defined in the previous section.
 Upon a mere inspection of these matrices, it becomes evident that superradiant scattering mixes creation and annihilation operators.
 This mirrors the classical scattering process, which mixes modes with different signs of $Q_{\rm KG}(W_i)$.
 Conversely, this mixing does not occur in the case of non-superradiant scattering.